 1) Bad Muskau, Germany

 Why Bad Muskau?
 Mostly people come to spend time hanging out at the UNESCO World Heritage site, Muskauer Park with its luscious English gardens and the Neo-Renaissance castle surrounded by a small lake.
-Something special about this park is that its geography extends to both Germany and Poland, so walk through the park includes a visit two countries in one shot.
+Something special about this park is that its geography extends to both Germany and Poland, so a walk through the park includes a visit two countries in one shot.
 There’s not really much to do aside from this, so a visit to Bad Muskau is best paired with other nearby attractions like the Devil’s Bridge (more on that below).
+(250 kilometers from Berlin)

 2) Braunschweig, Germany

 Why Braunschweig?
 I’ll admit that I went to Braunschweig for no other reason than to visit the Happy Rizzi House.
 This flamboyant office building isn’t open to the public, but there’s no need to explore the interior, as all of the action is outside.
 Dubbed as the “happiest place on earth”, the Happy Rizzi House will likely leave you smiling and laughing out loud.
 Other things to do in Braunschweig include walking around the Burgplatz, touring Dankwarderode Castle, and St Blasii Cathedral.
 If you want to keep up with the weird and offbeat theme, stop for a beer at Mutter Habenicht.
 Read this post to learn more about my impressions of Braunschweig back in 2012.
 (235 kilometers from Berlin)

 Book a hotel in Braunschweig or go on a guided tour: